develprr/metamatic-blog/_posts/2023-03-31-managing-many-to-many-relationships-with-dynamodb.markdown

 After all, those keys define how the database is split.
 Let's study what this really means!

-## Implementing a many-to-many relationship on DynamoDB
+## Implementint one-to-many relationships on DynamoDB

-Let's have a look how to practically implement a many-to-many relationship with DynamoDB.
+Let's start with one-to-many relationships and have a look how to practically implement such with DynamoDB.
 Let me implement a DynamoDB model that has many schools that can have many pupils.

-However one pupil can be a member of many schools.
+Later we will take into account that one pupil can be a member of many schools.
 And then there are also courses!
 Each pupil can attend many courses and each course will have many pupils.
 A complete mess...

 Can't wait to solve it!

-At work, I would do this with TypeScript programming language.
-However, since it's good to have hobbies that are not work-related, I'll use Ruby also in this example.
-Let's go!

 # Preparations for the "education business"